labgrid-project/labgrid/doc/configuration.rst

 SNMPEthernetPort
 ~~~~~~~~~~~~~~~~
-A SNMPEthernetPort resource describes a port on an Ethernet switch, which is
+A :any:`SNMPEthernetPort` resource describes a port on an Ethernet switch,
-accessible via SNMP.
+which is accessible via SNMP.

 .. code-block:: yaml